-Thanks to the generosity of the Spring2ACTion supporters, Project Discovery of Alexandria raised $5,886 during the fundraising period this year.
-With some offline donations, the total will be approximately $6,000.
+Thanks to the generosity of the Spring2ACTion supporters, Project Discovery of Alexandria raised money for students.

 Because of Project Discovery of Alexandria supporters, students have been able to visit colleges and universities, obtain financial assistance and prepare for the future and higher education opportunities.
 Michael Crifasi, Chair of Fundraising, coordinated this effort.

 Virginia State University, a public, comprehensive 1890 Land Grant institution and historically black college/university, is committed to the preparation of a diverse population of men and women through the advancement of academic programs and services that integrate instruction, research, extension, and outreach.

 The University endeavors to meet the educational needs of students, graduating lifelong learners who are well equipped to serve their communities as informed citizens, globally competitive leaders, and highly effective, ethical professionals.

 City’s Youth Speak Up

 It is important for those involved with students to “wake up”, listen, learn, and implement the recommended actions.
 Some of the “lessons learned” have been summarized.
 The students spoke up about: relationships, mental health, skills/supports, voice and choice, and communication.

 Under the leadership of Michael Crifasi, PDAAB Fundraising Chair, the team was able to raise $10,000 to support students through the Alexandria Resilience Fund and the “2020 Emergency Tech and Supplies Fund”.